AndreySosnovyy/flutter_pin_code_ui/README.md

 `PinIndicator` widget has 2 constructors: default one and `PinIndicator.builder`.
 They have mostly the same set of parameters, the main difference is that by using `.builder` version you can provide any widgets as items.
-So it more customizable.
+So it is more customizable.
 If you don't need this customization level, just use default one.
-It provides simple items that can be decorated with Flutter's`BoxDecoration`.
+It provides simple items that can be decorated with Flutter's `BoxDecoration`.

 - Items inside `PinIndicator` have 4 states: *Default* represents not entered PIN code digits, *Input* represents entered PIN code digits, *Error* indicates